hansonrobotics/robo_blender/README.md

 ### Animations
 Plays pre-defined animations.
 These are defined as object actions within the blender rig.
-The list of valid animations can be obtained with the /animations_list topic; this topic list is NOT published until the rig is placed in animation mode.
+The list of valid animations can be obtained in two ways: using the old `/animations_list` topic or the new `/blender_api/available_emotion_states` topic.
+Neither topic list is published until the rig is placed in animation mode.

-Only the `animate.blend` rig supports Animations mode.
+Only the `animate-test.blend` rig supports Animations mode.

 For example:
    `rostopic pub --once /cmd_blendermode std_msgs/String Animations`